-Product knowledge vs. people skills in network marketing…
+In today’s post, we’re going to talk about product knowledge vs. people skills in network marketing.

-Work on your people skills.
-Learn how to get along with other people and how to be a leader.
-Become likable.
+Work on your people skills constantly.
+Learn how to get along with other people and how to lead others.
+Become likeable.
 Work on your communication skills.
 Become a person of influence.
+Become the type of person you want to sponsor.
 This is what will make you the big bucks in our industry.

-By all means, use the products and develop your own product story, but don’t think you have to know every single fact and detail about the products.
+By all means, use the products and develop your own product story and personal testimonial, but don’t think you have to know every single fact and detail about the products.
 You don’t.

-If you become a product expert, your prospects and team members will think they need to be product experts to become successful.
-If you are a product expert, your prospects will internally say to themselves “I could never do what you do.
-I don’t have the time to become a product expert.”
+If you become a product expert, your prospects and team members will think they need to be product experts to become successful in the business.
+If you become a product expert, your prospects will think one or more of the following things:

 From this day forward, start working on your people skills.

-Have compassion and empathy.
+Have compassion and empathy toward others.
 Get good at asking questions and listening.
 Learn how to talk to people.
-Be interested in others rather than trying to be interesting yourself.
+Be genuinely interested in others rather than trying to be interesting yourself.

 You have to realize this business is a volunteer Army and no one has to follow your lead.
-If people don’t LIKE you they won’t join your team, or they won’t stick around long if they do join your team.
+If people don’t LIKE you and RESPECT they won’t join your team, and/or they won’t stick around long if they do join your team.

 Your job is to inspire and help people and to bring out the best in others.
-Learn how to do that effectively and you can make a fortune!
+Your job is to build your people so they can go out and build their business.
+Learn how to do that effectively and watch your business growth skyrocket.

 Never forget that we are in the people business, not the product business.
 I hope that helps.
 What are your thoughts on product knowledge vs. people skills in network marketing?
 Leave a comment below to let me know what you think.